AILPAlaWaiCatV2/AILP_Main_Code/README.md

 This is one of many projects that is monitoring the Ala Wai watershed.
 This project is helping the group of scientists, teachers, and students apart of the [Na Wai 'Ekolu](https://www.nawaiekolu.org/).
 This overarching project is to inspire and get citixen research out there to create a database for watershed helth and even watershed biodiversity.
 This data collecting project will be used along multiple areas on the Ala Wai to get a better understanding on the change in enviorment throught the island.

-## Getting Started
-This section describes the nmaterials and software needed to create this project.
-These are just the basic needs to create the temperature collecting monitoring system.
-Other software and sensors can be added if needed.

-### Materials Needed
-These are the supplies needed to complete this project.